 - Exercise: Exercise is a fantastic way to remove stress.
-Try taking a routine walk, join a dance class, or do some yard work.
+Try taking a routine walk, joining a dance class, or doing some yard work.

 - Hobbies: Busy yourself with activities that you enjoy doing; it can be the best way to combat stress.

 - Writing: Try having some minutes each day to write about your feelings and your stress reasons.
 Reviewing your routine activities that trigger your stress can assist in determining methods of coping with them.

 - Breathing and meditation: Most people say meditation and breathing exercises are effective ways to decrease stress.

 Not Seeing any Improvement?

 It may be that your hair loss is not stress-related.
 Few other factors or conditions can progress to hair loss.
 Other reasons for your hair loss may involve: